Why don’t we just do exactly what we feel like doing when we feel like doing it?

 All of these skills are important to keep in mind, but the skills specific to self-regulation include:

-You can find this chart at this link.
+You can find the self-regulation chart and checklist at this link.

 Another type of chart that can help students with their self-regulation development is the behavioral self-regulation chart.

-This chart is intended for students to fill out themselves, and includes four columns:
+This chart is intended for students to fill out themselves.
+It includes four columns with the following questions:

 - What happened?